syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/events.md

 ### Created

-The [created](../api/ribbon/ribbonColorPickerSettings/#created) event is triggered once the Colorpicker is created.
+The [created](../api/ribbon/ribbonColorPickerSettings/#created) event is triggered once the ColorPicker is created.

 ```typescript
 import { Ribbon, RibbonTabModel, RibbonItemType, RibbonColorPicker } from "@syncfusion/ej2-ribbon";